Parigino/ticTacToe/README.md

 ### Tech notes
 Frontend and backend need to communicate via an API .

 For the backend you are free to choose the language/framework you prefer.

 The front-end should be on Web or Native app.

 The game to be shared via URL needs to be persisted in a relational database (maybe not the best choice for this exercise, but good to test your skills in structuring data).

 This game should be publicly available.
-Please share the repository once you finish the exercise.